LearnersGuild/cos/GLOSSARY.md

 ## Accountability
-- I take ownership of my areas of responsibility
-- I am willing to give an accurate recollection of my actions at any time
-- I strive to know the impact of my actions and take all of my impact into account
+I take ownership of my areas of responsibility.
+I am willing to give an accurate recollection of my actions at any time.
+I strive to know the impact of my actions and take all of my impact into account

 ## Apprentice
 The apprentice stage is the first stage of learning a craft.
 Learners admitted to a chapter begin their journey as an apprentice.
 Apprentices are paid an optional minimal stipend and their primary responsibility is to advance the learning of everyone in their cohort, including themselves.